neatnik/terminal.land/README.md

 ## Docs

-All information about the game can be found in the [Docs](https://docs.terminal.land), which is currently being built out.
+All information about the game can be found in the [Docs](https://docs.terminal.land), which are currently being built out.

 ## Help